If you work

 If your employment or earnings change

-- starting or finishing employment
+- starting or leaving a self-employed role

 Paying tax on Carer Support Payment